 - Hoarseness or a chronic cough

 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-In Australia, it is estimated that over 1,300 people are diagnosed with oesophageal cancer each year.
+In Australia, it is estimated that over 1,700 people will be diagnosed with oesophageal cancer in 2018.
 Around 80% of oesophageal cancers are diagnosed in people aged 60 years and older.
 The average age that people are diagnosed with cancers of the oesophagus is around 71 years.
 Oesophageal cancer is more common in men, with males more than twice as likely as females to be diagnosed with the disease and die from it.

 The following factors may increase the risk of developing oesophageal cancer.

 - Personal or family history of gastro-oesophageal illnesses, including hiatus hernias, polyps, ulcers or oesophagitis.

 - Pre-existing medical conditions, such as gastro-oesophageal reflux disease (GORD), and Barrett’s oesophagus.

 - Older age

 - Diet high in salt and low in fresh fruit and vegetables